 - Submitted films cannot have previously been submitted to the Festival, unless substantial changes have been made.

-- Films must have been directed by students currently attending Bryn Mawr, Haverford and/or Swarthmore Colleges, or students who graduated in 2020 but couldn’t submit in 2020 due to the pandemic.
+- Films must have been directed by students currently attending Bryn Mawr, Haverford and/or Swarthmore Colleges.

 - Films may be any length up to ten minutes and the nature of the curation process entails that longer films will face greater competition for inclusion in the Festival program.